onera/Cassiopee/Cassiopee/Converter/doc/source/Converter.rst

 -----------------------------------------------------------------------------------

-.. py:function:: Converter.initVars(a, varNameString, value, isVectorized=False)
+.. py:function:: Converter.initVars(a, varNameString, v1=None, v2=None, isVectorized=False)

     Initialize one or several variables as given by varNameString.